This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We recently discovered some fun things to do in Myrtle Beach.
 It’s one of the most popular East Coast destinations and our highlights were Myrtle Beach State Park and kayaking through a salt marsh at Huntington Beach State Park.

-Brookgreen Gardens was also nice, and we also enjoyed exploring Murrels Inlet and watching a show at the Carolina Opry.
+Brookgreen Gardens was also nice, and we also enjoyed exploring Murrells Inlet and watching a show at the Carolina Opry.

 We enjoying seeing the city and learning more about it on an informative horse and carriage tour of the city, which we have now done 4 times now.